dburhanna/ProblemSolvingwithIOTandPython/README.md

 syntax than other languages typically used for IoT such as Arduino, C or C++.
 Even if your students do not have prior experience with Python, the course contains a unit of Python review as the development environment is introduced to the students.
 You can choose to spend as much or as little time as necessary in this unit.
 There are many Python curriculums available already for the teacher that plans on using this course as it was originally designed.
+The IoT devices will be programmed in a variant of Python called [CircuitPython](https://www.circuitpython.org/).
 ### Hardware

 When it comes to adding some real-world experiences for your students, you need to use real-world devices.